2011 Texas wildfires: Moore Fire (Gladewater)

 This fire, which was described by a longtime sheriff as "the fastest moving fire he had ever seen", burned 1,400 acres, destroying six houses and many barns.
 Outbuildings and pieces of equipment were also lost.
 More tragically, 2 fatalities occurred in a mobile home, when a mother and her 18-month-old daughter were unable to escape the fast moving blaze.
 A house mate was injured but was able to escape the blaze.
 The fires moved so quickly due to the extremely dry conditions and the high winds, sometimes reaching 40 mph.
 The fire was later extinguished despite state firefighting resources being stretched to their limits.

 Griffith League Scout Ranch Fire

 This fire started around 2 pm on October 4, 2011, at Oak Hill Cemetery Road, east of FM 2336, near the Griffith League Scout Ranch.
 It grew to 100 acres within two hours, 1,000 acres by nightfall.
 The outbreak was 25% contained by 8:30pm following the efforts of seven bulldozers and over 30 fire trucks with assistance from four aircraft that dumped 90,000 gallons of fire retardant onto the blaze.
 As of the morning of October 5, 50 homes had been evacuated.

 The 5,000-acre ranch had already lost approximately 1,000 acres to fire on September 4 and 5.
 350 acres had burned previously in a wildfire on August 21, 2010.

+Hodde Lane Fire

+On September 4th, 2011 a series of wildfires started in the Pflugerville, Texas area.
+The day began with the Pfluger Fire which was located in downtown Pflugerville, and the Gattlinberg Fire later on in the day.
+The third and largest wildfire was named the Hodde Lane Fire, and was located just east of Pflugerville.
+The fire eventually grew to approximately 300 acres, and approixmately 300 homes were evaucated.
+Ultimately, three structures were burned.
+Texas Forest Service dozers responded from Bastrop (before the Bastrop fire started), two Starflight helicopters, and over 70 units from the region responded to the fire.